ppj/robot/design_notes.md

     - allocate a given Robot to an available Cell
     - tell a Cell to vacate itself

-## Cell
+  ### Cell
     - with the following attributes
-    - Board
       - x coordinate
       - y coordinate
-    - Robot occupying it (optional)
+      - Robot when it is occupied
     - can perform the following actions
-    - tell whether it is empty or occupied
+      - tell whether it is empty or not

 ## Robot
   - with the following attributes